-4 Crude Protein %:
+4- Protein Content:

-The present results of crude protein % under the interaction treatments (Table 8) showed no significant differences in crude protein % in the 8 seasons of the 2 years as well as over the means of the four seasons in each year.
-Means of crude protein % overall the four seasons in the first year ranged from 22.39% - 20.53% and in the second season ranged from 23.42% - 21.82%.
+The present results of protein content under the interaction treatments (Table 8) showed no significant differences in protein content in the 8 seasons of the 2 years as well as over the means of the four seasons in each year.
+Means of protein content overall the four seasons in the first year ranged from 22.39% - 20.53% and in the second season ranged from 23.42%.